 Reading more:

-• Engagement Metrics: These include daily active users (DAU), monthly active users (MAU), session length, and frequency of use.
-They help gauge how users are interacting with your product.
+• Engagement Metrics: daily active users (DAU), monthly active users (MAU), session length, frequency of use.

-• Growth Metrics: User acquisition rates, churn rates, and Net Promoter Score (NPS) fall under this category, offering insights into the product's growth dynamics.
+• Growth Metrics: user acquisition rates, churn rates, Net Promoter Score (NPS).

-• Revenue Metrics: For monetized products, it's crucial to track revenue per user, lifetime value (LTV), and conversion rates to understand financial performance.
+• Revenue Metrics: revenue per user, lifetime value (LTV), conversion rates.

 Understanding these metrics provides a comprehensive view of a product's performance across different dimensions, guiding strategic decisions.